 Now, here's my old content template.
 Note that the image is not clickable (due to the restrictions of a particular block I was using from Stackable).

-Okay, so here’s the actual data that I’ve collected:
+Okay, so here's the actual data I've collected:

 Based on this observation, I'd say the new content format was a huge success and I will be slowly rolling it out across my old posts when I upgrade them.

-Ahead of Black Friday, I decided to pivot my content a little and try to capture some of those holiday shopping cookies which I believed would be worth more than usual.
-I also ran a small experiment with Pinterest ads (it was very expensive!) and did a lot of shopping on Appsumo to scale my business going forward.
+Ahead of Black Friday, I decided to try capturing some delicious holiday shopping cookies which I believed would be worth more than usual.
+I ran a small experiment with Pinterest ads (expensive!) and did a lot of shopping myself to scale my business.

 I ran a simple campaign with 4 ad groups:

-There’s probably some additional analytics setup needed to properly track the Pinterest referrals correctly (I do have the Pinterest tag in Google Tag Manager already).
+There's likely some additional analytics setup needed to properly track the Pinterest referrals correctly (I do have the Pinterest tag in Google Tag Manager already).